Taking Steps to Improve Service

 CapMetro Department Owner: Information Technology

-Status: Transit app completed in summer 2025 and desktop map released in August 2025.
+Status: Accurate map available in the Transit app in summer 2025 and desktop map released in August 2025.
 In the first half of 2026, we are improving readability, usability and rider confidence when navigating the system through Transit app updates.
-These updates include validating map clarity across devices, improving how service changes and disruptions are reflected, and ensuring consistency between mobile and desktop experiences.
-These updates aim to help riders more easily understand where services operate and how to navigate their trips.
+These updates include easier to read maps across devices, improving how service changes and disruptions are shown, and ensuring consistency between mobile and desktop experiences.
+These updates help riders understand where services operate and how to navigate their trips.

 Contact Us